ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 - What forms will your results take? (graphs, charts, images, sonification, Wordles, etc)
 - How are you expanding on topics we have covered in class?
 - Why is it interesting? (personally, culturally, politically, other)

+For this project, we are going to analyze a broad group of influential hip-hop songs from the 1970s to today.
+The goal of the project is to cluster hip-hop songs based on a variety of audio features to quantify their similarities and differences, and to determine whether popular terms for classifying hip hop (based on factors like period, geography, and subgenre) are visible in these audio features.
+Our hypothesis is that artists and songs that share these sorts of qualitative similarities will also be considered more similar in audio analysis, but also that stylistic groupings (such as soul rap and trap music) will be stronger than identity-based groupings (for example, East vs. West Coast).

+In order to conduct this analysis, we will use the Python package librosa, which will allow us to extract features such as mel-frequency cepstral coefficients (MFCC’s), chroma features, zero crossing rate, and other spectral features.
+Then, using a dimensionality reduction technique such as PCA, we can use the package sklearn to cluster and classify our data based on the extracted features.
+The results of this clustering should be available as graphs based on the dimensional reduction, within which we can make distinctions for different clusters.
+This project expands on the feature extraction we did in class by harnessing the domain knowledge we have about hip-hop classification and history to determine whether the sorts of classifications that listeners of hip-hop make have an underlying basis in measurable audio features.
+This analysis is also valuable in that it provides a quantitative way to understand high-level trends in hip-hop from its inception until today, and to also understand what previously unrecognized similarities there might be between works that we would previously not associate together.

 ## Data